cloud-ca/terraform-provider-cloudca/cloudca/README.md

 The following arguments are supported:
 - service_code - (Required) Service code
 - environment_name - (Required) Name of environment
+- network_acl_id - (Required) ID of the network ACL where the rule should be created
 - rule_number - (Required) Rule number of the network ACL rule
 - cidr - (Required) Cidr of the network ACL rule
 - action - (Required) Action of the network ACL rule (i.e. Allow or Deny)